whuluojia/ImTurb/README.md

 Illustration of the geometric deformation measurement in images degraded by atmospheric turbulence
 ![image](https://github.com/whuluojia/ImTurb/blob/main/Table1.jpg)

+# How to use
+How to run algorithms
+Add algorithms into your current path
+Compile optical flow using mex command.
+Run in main.m
+Please change the input and output path in main.m.
+Enjoy!

 Data avaliability
 The Heat Chamber Dataset can be downloaded from: https://drive.google.com/file/d/14iVachB95bCCtke8ONPD9CCH20JO75v2/view?usp=sharing